project-akri/akri/README.md

 - Proposals for enhancements such as new protocol implementations can be found in the [proposals folder](./docs/proposals)

 ## Roadmap
 Akri was built to be extensible.
-We currently have ONVIF, udev, OPC UA discovery protocols, but as a community, we hope to continuously support more protocols.
-We have created a [protocol implementation roadmap](./docs/roadmap.md#implement-additional-protocol-handlers) in order to prioritize development of protocols.
+We currently have ONVIF, udev, OPC UA discovery handlers, but as a community, we hope to continuously support more protocols.
+We have created a [discovery handler implementation roadmap](./docs/roadmap.md#implement-additional-discovery-handlers) in order to prioritize development of discovery handlers.
 If there is a protocol you feel we should prioritize, please [create an issue](https://github.com/deislabs/akri/issues/new/choose), or better yet, contribute the implementation!
 We are excited to work with you to build a more connected edge.

 ## Contributing
 This project welcomes contributions, whether by [creating new issues](https://github.com/deislabs/akri/issues/new/choose) or pull requests.
 See our [contributing document](./docs/contributing.md) on how to get started.